“The Art of Health Justice,” presented by Dr. Nisha Sanjnani.

 Sponsored by the Faculty of Applied Health Sciences, the President’s Advisory Committee on Human Rights, Equity, and Decolonization (PACHRED), Social Justice and Equity Studies MA (SJES), and the Centre for Women’s and Gender Studies (WGST) at Brock University.

-Learn more at the presenter and event below:
+Learn more about the presenter and event below:

 Nisha Sajnani, PhD is Associate Professor and Director of the Graduate Program in Drama Therapy, Chair of the Creative Arts Therapies Consortium, and faculty advisor in the Rehabilitation Sciences doctoral program at New York University.
 She is the founding co-director of the Jameel Arts & Health Lab, established in collaboration with the World Health Organization (WHO) where she leads a Lancet global series on the health benefits of the arts.
 Her artistic and written scholarship reflects interests in process and outcome research in the arts and health within a context of health justice.
 An award-winning author, educator, and advocate, her body of work explores unique ways in which aesthetic experience can inspire equity, care and collective human flourishing across the lifespan.